AndrewEllis93/Print-Tuning-Guide/README.md

 ## Bulges at STL Vertices
 ![](Images/Misc/Vertex-Bulges.png)
-- Your square coner velocity may be too low.
+- Your square corner velocity may be too low.
 Did you leave it set at 1 by chance?